When considering the next move in their accounting career, many students and professionals wonder how long it takes to prepare for the CPA exam

 How Long Does It Take to Prepare for the CPA Exam?

 There are several things that factor into the length of time it will take you to be fully prepared to take the CPA exam.
-If you work a full or part-time job, you will probably have less time each day to commit to studying, so instead of being ready in 6-10 weeks, it may take you 15 weeks.
+If you work a full or part-time job, you will probably have less time each day to commit to studying, so instead of being ready in 6 to 10 weeks, for example, it may take you 15 weeks.

 How Many Hours to Study for the CPA Exam?

-Getting ready to take a major test can certainly be nerve-wracking.
-You don’t want to forget to cover anything but you also don’t want to over study.
-For the average candidate, you should plan to commit a total of 300-400 hours to your study and review period.
+Getting ready to take a major test like the CPA exam can be nerve-wracking.
+You don’t want to forget to cover anything, but you also don’t want to over-study.

-The goal of 300+ hours of studying gives you 80-100 hours for each section of the test.
+The goal of 300+ hours of studying gives you 80 to 100 hours for each section of the test.
 You may find that you need to focus more study hours on one area over another, which is totally fine.
 The key to successful studying is consistency, so be sure to squeeze frequent study sessions into your schedule to keep the information fresh.

 Why It Takes Some Students Less Time to Study